Jiraiya: Characters

-Isami Gentaro – Tomokichis's father who is imprisoned at the beginning of the story, he later becomes a vassal of Shiizu Kunihisa and hunts down the bandit Jiraiya.
-He is killed by Master Rokuyaon Gun as part of his plot to steal the Amulet of Protection.
+Isami Gentaro – Tomokichis's father who is imprisoned at the beginning of the story, and later becomes a vassal of Shiizu Kunihisa.
+He hunts down the bandit Jiraiya, but is killed by Master Rokuyaon Gun as part of his plot to steal the Amulet of Protection.

-Kirakusai Gentaro – Isamis's father and the grandfather of Tomokichi, he's killed by Master Rokuyaon Gun whilst on his way to pay his son's bail.
+Kirakusai Gentaro – Isamis's father and the grandfather of Tomokichi, who is killed by Master Rokuyaon Gun whilst on his way to pay his son's bail.

 Soe Gentaro – Isami's wife and Tomokichis mother, sells herself to a brothel to pay for her husband's bail.
 She is later reunited with her husband but is killed alongside him by Master Rokuyaon Gun as part of his plan to steal the Amulet of Protection.

 Master Rokuyaon Gun – One of the story's main antagonists who seeks the Amulet of Protection, he is killed by Tomokichi as part of the first revenge plot that makes up the story.

 Tomokichi Gentaro – Jiraiya's adopted son, he is kidnapped by Master Rokuyaon Gun as a child and left to die but is found by Jiraiya.
 He grows up and takes revenge on Master Rokuyaon Gun for killing his family.

 Ogata Shuma Hiroyuki – Otherwise known as "Jiraiya", he is the titular protagonist of the story.

 Shiizu Kunihisa – The head of the Kunihisa household who Master Rokuyaon Gun and Isami Gentaro served before their deaths and who Tomokichi later serves after taking his revenge on Master Rokuyaon Gun.

 The Immortal Toad Ascetic – The Immortal Toad Ascetic that lives on Mt.
 Miyoko and helps Master Rokuyaon Gun escape, he teaches Jiraiya several magic arts throughout the story.

 Miyoshi Nagashige – Ogata Shuma Hiroyuki's late lord, he appears to Jiraiya as a ghost and asks him to take vengeance on the Ishido House, but more specifically on Ishido Haruchika.

 Ishido Haruchika – The head of the Haruchika family, he is the second antagonist of the story as he is the one that Jiraiya is asked to kill by his late lord, Miyoshi Nagashige.

 Agawa Uneo – A vassal of Ishido Haruchika, he is captured by Jiraiya and tossed into the sea before later being used as a decoy for lord Ishido during Jiraiya's plan to take revenge.

-Madeno Hamanosuke – Another vassal of Ishido Haruchika, his sister is captured by Jiraiya and later dies and so he planned to take revenge on Jiraiya.
+Madeno Hamanosuke – Another vassal of Ishido Haruchika, whose sister is captured by Jiraiya and later on dies, so he plans to take revenge on Jiraiya.
 He is also given the Stone Conch, otherwise known as the "Ishihara" (石螺), which was given to him by the god Benzaiten in order to negate Jiraiya's magic arts.